ibm-cloud-docs/cloud-pak-data/getting-started.md

 A Red Hat OpenShift cluster administrator must complete this step.
 Specifically, the administrator must have an [access](https://cloud.ibm.com/docs/openshift?topic=openshift-users) policy in IBM Cloud Identity and Access Management that has an Operator role or higher.

 - If you are not an administrator, use the **Share** link to share the script with your cluster administrator.
 - If you are a cluster administrator, click **Run script** to run the preinstallation set up on your cluster.

+The preinstallation script makes the following changes to your Red Hat OpenShift cluster:

+- Increases the size of the Docker registry to 200 GB.
+  This change increases the cost of your Red Hat OpenShift cluster.
+- Increases IOPS to 10.
+  This change increases the cost of your Red Hat OpenShift cluster.
+- Creates the security context constraints that are required for Cloud Pak for Data.
+- Grants access to the security context constraints to the service accounts that are required for Cloud Pak for Data.

-Confirm that the script completes successfully.
+Confirm that the script completes successfully before you proceed.

 ## Step 4.
 Set the deployment values